bsubercaseaux/csd-blog/website/content/2025/sat-for-math.md

 # Local search

 At this point, we can use a local search SAT solver (e.g., _Tassat_ ([Chowdhury, Codel, Heule, 2023](#Tassat))) to try to minimize the number of falsified clauses in the formula \\(\Phi_n\\), and thus, indirectly, the number of convex pentagons among \\(n\\) points.
 We need however to declare two caveats:
-- Local search solvers can get stuck at local minima, so the number of falsified clauses they obtain is only an upper bound of the true answer.
+- Local search solvers can get stuck at local minima, so the number of falsified clauses they obtain is only an upper bound on the true answer.
 - Unfortunately, the upper bound on the number of falsified clauses does not provide an upper bound on the minimum number of convex pentagons, since assignments to the orientation variables might not be _realizable_ by any set of actual points in the plane.
 In fact, the _realizability problem_ of deciding whether an assignment to the orientation variables matches the orientations of some set of points in the plane is \\(\exists \mathbb{R} \\)-complete, so much harder than SAT itself.

 Despite these worst-case warnings, by running local search we obtained the following results: